SNU-LIST/FairComparison/README.md

 # compareQSMnet
-This is a source code utilized for experiments of "A fair comparison in deep learning-based MRI reconstruction"
+This is a (not completed) source code utilized for experiments of "A fair comparison in deep learning-based MRI reconstruction"

 ## Requirements
 * Conda